 The Hughenden Boutique Hotel

 Located in leafy, exclusive Woollahra, where buying a simple terrace house won’t leave you much change from a million US dollars, the handsome Hughenden is easily another of the best Sydney boutique hotels.
 Built in 1878, the Hughenden’s latest refurbishment was in 2017 and today the hotel offers a variety of room sizes, from a tiny single room to a family suite.
 The renovation is tasteful, with hints of its grand past, but with all modern conveniences in place.
 The standard rooms are the best size for a couple and the hotel accepts pets.
-Breakfast is à la carte and for lunch and dinner, there are some great restaurants nearby such as the French institution that is Bistro Moncur and Fred’s which features seasonal ingredients cooked in an open kitchen.
+Breakfast is à la carte and for lunch and dinner, there are some great restaurants nearby such as the French institution that is Bistro Moncur and Fred’s for head chef Danielle Alvarez‘s farm-to-table cuisine, which features seasonal ingredients cooked in an open kitchen.
 Woollahra itself is halfway between the CBD and Bondi Beach with public buses leaving from nearby Oxford Street regularly.
 It’s also one of the only hotels in walking distance from some of Sydney’s biggest sporting venues, such as the Sydney Cricket Ground, so book early if you want to attend a major event in the area.

 Book The Hughenden Boutique Hotel with our booking partner Booking.com